google.com, pub-4167727599129474, DIRECT, f08c47fec0942fa0

 For runners and other endurance athletes this turns out to be a good thing.

-These cookies are less inexpensive than gels and are a great way to fuel during training and competition.
+These cookies are less expensive than gels and are a great way to fuel during training and competition.

 Fig Newtons and Running Nutrition

-I had a good experience with the Fig Newtons so I decided to find out what they are made of and how they compare to gels and power bars.
+The Fig Newtons didn’t bother my stomach, gave me the energy I needed and tasted great!
+They were so good that I decided to find out what they are made of and how they compare to gels and power bars.

 What is the Glycemic Index?

-The glycemic index (GI) is a ranking of carbohydrates on a scale from 0 to 100 according to the extent to which they raise blood sugar levels after eating.
+The glycemic index (GI) is a ranking of carbohydrates on a scale from 0 to 100 according to the extent to which they raise blood sugar levels after eating.1

-Foods with a high GI (over 55) are those which are rapidly digested and absorbed and result in marked fluctuations in blood sugar levels.
+Foods with a high GI (equal to or over 70) are those which are rapidly digested and absorbed and result in marked fluctuations in blood sugar levels.

 The University of Sydney’s Sydney University Glycemic Index Research Service has done extensive research and testing of many common foods.
 Their website hosts their research results, information on the glycemic index (GI) and the International GI database.